 MANUFACTURER

-Sanofi Pasteur S.A., 2, avenue Pont Pasteur 69007, Lyon, France__
+Sanofi Pasteur S.A., 2, Avenue Pont Pasteur 69007, Lyon, France__

 VACCINATION SCHEME

-In Russia, special studies were conducted on this issue - what is the benefit of re-vaccination in unvaccinated and not ill children under 8 years of age?
-As the results of this study showed, in these children, a single vaccination is not sufficient to protect against influenza.
-The incidence is practically not reduced compared to the unvaccinated.
-At the same time, it was demonstrated that in this group of children, a two-time vaccination can reduce the incidence by 4 times.
+In Russia, special studies were conducted on this issue - what is the benefit of repeated vaccination in children under 8 years of age who have not been vaccinated and who have not been ill?
+The results of this study showed that in these children, a single vaccination is not sufficient to protect against influenza.
+The morbidity rate practically does not decrease compared to unvaccinated people.
+At the same time, it was demonstrated that in this group of children, double vaccination can reduce the incidence by 4 times.

 CONTRAINDICATIONS